dehghanpur10/angular-challenge/README.md

 ### header
-There is Three button in header that can filter operations according to action's type. these buttons are router link, and this button change query of url. for these buttons used angular material button.
+There is Three button in header that can filter operations according to action's type. these buttons are router link, and this button change query of url. for these buttons used angular material button .

 ### main section
 list-items component has been used for display operations and to display each item has been used